Baby christians and killing.....

 melancholy_banana: that is not very compassionate.

-melancholy_banana: no i am just saying what you are trying to
+melancholy_banana: no i am just saying what you are trying to say

 without saying it.